PotentialLabs/meetglow.com/_faq/how-do-you-install-glow.md

 title: "How do you install Glow?"
 layout: faq
 ---
-Simple.
+Simple:

-1. Place the sensor on your meter box.
+1. Plug the Glow unit into an outlet in your home.

-2. Plug Glow into an outlet in your home.
+2. Place the Glow sensor on your meter box.

 3. Download the app and follow the directions to add Glow to your home Wifi.

-4. Next, you'll be asked to plug Glow into a few different outlets around your home.
+4. Next, you'll be asked to plug the Glow unit into a few additional outlets around your home.
 This will calibrate Glow to your home and may take a few minutes.